bonitasoft/bonita-doc/md/admin-application-overview.md

 # Bonita Administrator Application

-This pages describes the Bonita Administrator Application: its values, how to access it, its difference with the _Administrator_ profile of Bonita Portal, and the details of its features.
+This pages describes the Bonita Administrator Application: its values, how to access it, its differences with the _Administrator_ profile of Bonita Portal, and the details of its features.
 The Bonita Administrator Application allows anyone with the _Administrator_ profile to manage the usages of Bonita throughout a department or a company.

 ## Value